|

 ![]() Cycling Parameters |

-Cycles ∕ Min: (RPM) ( See also Note 1 ) RPM - Revolutions per Minute.
-It is the model's Simulation-Speed.
-It is the rate-of-change of the Master-Machine-Angle.
-MotionDesigner reads and uses this parameter.
-For example: Degrees: A Motion-Width of 360º is one machine cycle in degrees Seconds: A Motion-Width of (60/RPM) is one machine-cycle in seconds Number-of-Steps: ( See also Note 2 ) Number of calculation points in a machine-cycle.
-Notes: •number-of-steps and Cam Accuracy - no relationship Do not increase the number-of-steps to increase the accuracy of a Cam.
-Use the Cam-Coordinates dialog to calculate and save a Cam with any number of points and accuracy. •Number-of-Steps is the number of facets along a Cam in the graphics-area •Number-of-Steps is the number of data-points along a graph - see Graph FB •Number-of-Steps is the number of facets along the curve of a Trace-Point - see Trace-Point •Number-of-Steps is the number of points/dots on the Motor Torque and Speed Curves •Usually, 120 is good.
+Cycles ∕ Min: (RPM) ( See also Note 1 ) RPM - Revolutions per Minute. - the model's Simulation-Speed. - the rate-of-change of the Master-Machine-Angle.
+MotionDesigner uses RPM to calculate the velocity, acceleration, and jerk values of the motion in each Motion name-tab Number-of-Steps: ( See also Note 2 ) Notes: •number-of-steps and Cam Accuracy - no relationship.
+Use the Cam-Coordinates dialog to calculate and save the Cam-Coordinates with any number of points and accuracy. •Number-of-Steps is the number of facets along a Cam in the graphics-area •Number-of-Steps is the number of points along each graph - see Graph FB •Number-of-Steps is the number of points along the curve of a Trace-Point - see Add Trace-Point •Number-of-Steps is the number of points/dots on the Motor Torque and Speed Curves •Usually, 120 is good.
 More than 360 is not usually needed.
 See also: Run menu > Step Forward / Step Backward |

 ![]() Engineering Units |